-Ingredients for Chinese Chicken Fried Rice
+Ingredients For Chinese Chicken Fried Rice Recipe

-Vegetable oil: Used for stir-frying the ingredients.
+Vegetable oil: Used for frying the ingredients without adding strong flavors.

 Technique Tip for This Recipe